1. Home

 "The basic theme of mythology is that the visible world is supported and sustained by an invisible world." - Joseph Campbell

-Such an explanation doesn't sound much like what we think of as philosophy, but the Pre-Socratics were early philosophers, sometimes indistinguishable from natural scientists.
-Later philosophers turned to other topics, like ethics and how to live.
+Such an explanation doesn't sound much like what we think of as philosophy, let alone science, but the Pre-Socratics were early philosophers, sometimes indistinguishable from natural scientists.
+This is an important point: philosophy and science/physics weren't separate academic disciplines.

-Periods of Greek Philosophy:
+Periods of Greek Philosophy

 1. The Pre-Socratics.